tekkies/Readings/ReadMe.md

 Add libGoogleAnalyticsServices.jar to app/libs folder (create folder if required).
 [Download](https://developers.google.com/analytics/devguides/collection/android/resources)

-Select App in the tree, open module settings, on the dependencies tab, add a file dependency, and select libGoogleAnalyticsServices.jar
+In Android Studio, the tree, go to app/libs, right click on  libGoogleAnalyticsServices.jar and click "Add as Library...".

-Synchronise the project and build.
+Click Synchronise (Ctrl-Alt-Y) the project and build.

 # ToDo #